-• The appointed Auditor considers the Council's arrangements to secure economy, efficiency and effectiveness.
-In his letter he has stated that the Council has complied with its responsibilities to the use of its resources.
+- The appointed Auditor considers the Council's arrangements to secure economy, efficiency and effectiveness.
+In his letter he has stated that the Council has complied with its responsibilities to the use of its resources. - The most recent Audit of the Council's Improvement Plan (2020-2021) was issued in November 2020.
+The report concluded positively that the Council discharged its duties and has acted in accordance with Welsh Government guidance sufficiently to discharge its duties. - A capital appraisal form is completed for new capital projects, which covers the requirement for the project, and is used to assess value for money and the revenue implications of major projects. - Capital Investment Strategy is contained within the Medium Term Financial Strategy. - The Authority has undertaken the following steps towards the implementation of the Wellbeing of Future Generations (Wales) Act 2015: - Prepared well-being objectives and statement; - Embedded the Well-being Goals and Sustainable; development principal into the business planning process - Developed a new IIA tool and guidance; - Established a Well-being of Future Generations Act group and action plan; - The Constitution is continually monitored and reviewed;

-- The most recent Audit of the Council's Improvement Plan (2020-2021) was issued in November 2020.
-The report concluded positively that the Council discharged its duties and has acted in accordance with Welsh Government guidance sufficiently to discharge its duties. - A capital appraisal form is completed for new capital projects, which covers the requirement for the project, and is used to assess value for money and the revenue implications of major projects. - Capital Investment Strategy is contained within the Medium Term Financial Strategy. - The Authority has undertaken the following steps towards the implementation of the Wellbeing of Future Generations (Wales) Act 2015: - Prepared well-being objectives and statement; - Embedded the Well-being Goals and Sustainable; development principal into the business planning process - Developed a new IIA tool and guidance; - Established a Well-being of Future Generations Act group and action plan; - The Constitution is continually monitored and reviewed; - PSB assessment of Local Well-being published in March 2017; - Scrutiny arrangements agreed for PSB; - Cabinet Reports, to include the Social/economic/ environmental impact assessment; - A mandatory e-learning module on the Act has been developed and promoted to all Council Staff; - an Equality, community and Welsh language Impact Assessment must be undertaken on all school restructuring proposals as required under the Welsh Government School Organisation Code; and - Members have contributed to The Future Generations Officer Scrutiny Framework in relation to the WFGA. - Wales procurement policy statement is aligned to the Council's Procurement Strategy 2018-2022. - The Council wide WFGA Group Action Plan. - Strategic Equality Plan 2020-2024. - Welsh Language Standards in place and are monitored by the Welsh Language Policy Officer. - Annual Welsh Language Standards monitoring report presented to Cabinet and published on the Council website. - A mandatory E-learning training module on Welsh Language Awareness must be completed by all Staff. - Members provided with Welsh Language Awareness and Equalities Training as part of their Induction Programme.
+- PSB assessment of Local Well-being published in March 2017; - Scrutiny arrangements agreed for PSB; - Cabinet Reports, to include the Social/economic/ environmental impact assessment; - A mandatory e-learning module on the Act has been developed and promoted to all Council Staff; - an Equality, community and Welsh language Impact Assessment must be undertaken on all school restructuring proposals as required under the Welsh Government School Organisation Code; and - Members have contributed to The Future Generations Officer Scrutiny Framework in relation to the WFGA. - Wales procurement policy statement is aligned to the Council's Procurement Strategy 2018-2022.
+Task and Finish Group established December 2023 to consider Procurement & Commissioning Strategy 2024 - Procurement training also being rolled - The Council wide WFGA Group Action Plan. - Strategic Equality Plan 2020-2024. - Welsh Language Standards. - Annual Welsh Language Standards monitoring report. - A mandatory E-learning training module on Welsh Language Awareness must be completed by all Staff. - Members provided with Welsh Language Awareness and Equalities Training as part of their Induction Programme.